mcdickenson/programming-advice/README.md

 - Don't fail silently if you can avoid it.

+### Production Software

+- Don't run multiple versions in production.
+If you do, have a plan for when you come to regret it.

 ### References

 - [Recurse Center Manual](https://www.recurse.com/manual): This guide has many great tips, especially on the social front.
 For example: *no feigning surprise*.